-PFF is primarily submitting this modification request to facilitate a replacement of a thermal desorption unit, which is a part of the PF-II disposal process.
+PFF is submitting this modification request to facilitate installation of enhancements to the existing thermal desorption unit, which is a part of the PF-II disposal process.
 The modification can be classified pursuant to 40 Code of Federal Regulations (CFR) 270.42 Appendix I, which categorizes "Equipment replacement or upgrading with functionally equivalent components" as a Class 1.
-The new unit will consist of batch fed thermal desorption treatment equipment in the Treatment and Operations Building.
-The new equipment will be approximately the same size and in the same location as the equipment being removed.
-The replacement of the unit is considered an "in-kind" replacement which will have an output of equal to or less than the current unit.
-The secondary containment dimensions, and associated calculations and closure costs will not change.
-The old desorption equipment will be destroyed and disposed of as hazardous waste, and as such, will not require partial closure.
-Text, tables, figures, and appendices, in the current permit application, have been modified as appropriate.
-The figures associated with the Class 1 Modification Request have been updated to reflect the requested modifications.
+The enhancement is the installation of a sulfur-impregnated activated carbon bed absorber that represents vapor treatment downstream of the existing post-desorption/condensation HEPA filter unit in the Treatment and Operations Building.
+Revised text, tables, figures, and appendices, in the current permit application, have been modified as appropriate to reflect the proposed system enhancements.